sweeneyapps/JobAutoReload/README.md

 - Smiley icon will be loaded w/ "OFF" text
 - It will only work with Rainforest job tab
 - To start, you'll have to select the Rainforest job tab first then click the Smiley face icon.
-- It will keep on reloading the page every 20 second until No Virtual Machine message disappears.
+- It will keep on reloading the page repeatly until the "No Virtual Machine" message disappears.
 - You can stop anytime by clicking the icon again and it will switch to "OFF"
+- You can change the interval time for reloading in the options page.

 ## Extra Stuff